Purse Web Spider: Britain’s Tarantula

 Hatched eggs of puss moth larvae (Cerura vinula)

-Hatched eggs of puss moth larvae (Cerura vinula), showing signs of early feeding activity nearby.
+Hatched eggs of Puss Moth larvae (Cerura vinula), showing signs of early feeding activity nearby.

 12 June: 1st Instar